Skip to main content

-Crypto Airdrops and UK Tax — When HMRC Treats Free Tokens as Income
+Crypto Airdrops Tax UK: When HMRC Taxes Free Tokens

-Most crypto tax tools either ignore airdrops entirely or classify them all as zero-cost acquisitions.
-Both approaches are wrong for most UK investors.
+Ignoring airdrops entirely or classifying all of them as zero-cost acquisitions can both be wrong for most UK investors.
 This guide explains exactly how HMRC taxes airdrops, when they are income, when they are not, and how the classification affects your capital gains calculation.

 How HMRC classifies airdrops